anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 ---

-I’ve been playing this game with friends, siblings, and relatives and it’s been a lot of fun - hope to hear from those who try how it went!
+I’ve been playing this game with friends, siblings, and relatives and it’s been a lot of fun.

 Time: 30 minutes.
 2 players